 Still confused and unsure where to start your property search?

-– Best Affordable/ Budget
+- Affordable and Budget

 - Most Convenient and Connected

-– Top Lifestyle Hotspot
+- Vibrant Community Lifestyle

 - Authentic Charm

-Best Affordable/ Budget Neighborhood: On Nut
+1. Affordable and Budget Neighborhood: On Nut

-Most Convenient and Connected: Asoke
+2. Most Convenient and Connected: Asoke

-Authentic Charm: Ari
+6. Authentic Charm: Ari

 Ari is a wildcard entry, while not technically listed on the initial list of “Best Expat Neighborhoods” above; it is often the case that expats may want to experience a local Thai residential area without compromising on convenience!

 The area is a popular hangout spot, as it is host to some highly rated restaurants, bars and coffee shops.
 These hip hangouts have mushroomed, nestled within the collection of the area’s leafy and peaceful “Sois”.

 This interesting mix of eclectic leisure venues and varied housing options allow Ari to offer a uniquely charming residential community environment!